fediverse-devnet/feditest/docs/plan/faq.md

 ```

 The tester then can enter any URL reachable through curl, such as one on a locally
-running VM or Docker container, or a shared one in the cloud.
-This is entirely up to
+running Virtual Machine or Docker container, or a shared one in the cloud.
+This is entirely
-the user.
+up to the user running the test suite.

-Alternatively, we could automate that more, by using an App Driver that instead of
+In the future, we could automate that more, by using an App Driver that instead of
 instructing the user to manually do something, it does it for them.
 For example,
 it could download and run a Docker container running Mastodon automatically,
 or provision Mastodon on a cloud server.

-Which App Driver to use should be configurable by the user.
+## Which App Driver to use should be configurable by the user.

 The important part here is that the test does not need to know how Mastodon was
 provisioned, and so it does not need to be changed as we increase automation, if and